 By the middle of the 1930s, fuller hairstyles became en vogue and pin curls were just the ticket for creating a combination of the waves women still loved, but with a softer, fuller silhouette.
 The pin curl remained a staple well into the 1950s.
 Although the popular hairstyles changed, the basic pin curl helped create most of the curls necessary.

 A pin curl is a simple idea.
 Curl a damp piece of hair beginning at the end and working up toward the scalp.
-When the entire strand is encompassed in the curl, use a hairpin or clip to pin it to the base of the scalp for drying.
-Once the pin curl has dried thoroughly, unpin it and brush it into the desired shape.
-Where the pin curl becomes more complicated and offers the diversity of hairstyles that spanned so many years is in the direction, size, and manner in which it is rolled.
+When the entire strand is encompassed in the curl, use a hairpin or clip to pin it to the base of the hair at the scalp for drying.

 Here are the basics for creating the pin curl.
 Even in its simplest form, it creates a gorgeous retro look that lasts.

-To start you need to prep your hair with the proper products.
-Your hair should be wet for the best results.
-Water acts as one of your styling products.
+Knowing what amount of dampness you need to work with your hair will come with practice.
 The amount of water depends on the hair type.
-Finer hair may require more water for hold and thicker hair should be more towel dry damp to avoid excessive drying time.
+Wet finer hair with more water for hold and thicker hair should be more towel dry damp to avoid excessive drying time.

-You will also need a shaping or styling lotion.
-The best lotions will create a stickiness to your hair that makes it easier to control the ends of the hair and roll the hair into the curl.
-If you are going to use a hooded hairdryer to dry the curl, a thermal setting lotion can also be helpful.
+The best lotions will create a stickiness to your hair and make the strands more pliable, easier to bend.
+That makes it easier to control the ends of the hair and roll the hair into the curl.

 All of these products, the water, the shaping lotion, whatever you are using, should be distributed evenly through the hair.
 If a section of hair is too dry or too wet or has less product on it, the results will be uneven.
 The more even the product distribution, the prettier the finished hairstyle.